Medical questions & health advice by board certified doctors

 I have suffered from asthma since I was child, but only recently did I begin to wonder whether the asthma could be associated with my fatigue.
 I have fatigue and exhaustion that, while not incapacitating, is very difficult.
 Is this a function of my asthma?

 If your airways are continually inflamed then your body is having to work extra hard to take every break, and as you know, your body never takes a break from breathing.
 All this extra work can lead to noticeable fatigue.
 A good way to think about it is to picture going through life only being able to breath through a straw - exhausting!
 It is very important to make an appointment with your primary care doctor or pulmonologist to determine that your asthma is being optimally treated.
 You will likely have a PFT (pulmonary function test) test or spirometry to evaluate your lung function.
 Besides making sure you are on the appropriate medications and dosages it is also important to avoid all environmental triggers such as cigarette smoke and dust.
 There is also the possibility that the medication you are using to treat your asthma could be contributing to your fatigue as this is a common side effect of many medications.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
-Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under ZocDoc’s Terms of Service.
+Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.